 At the center-of-mass energies available at RHIC, direct access to gluons is possible through several gluon-dominated hard scattering processes such as, e.g, inclusive high-$p_T$ jet production.
 Using longitudinally polarized beams, one can probe the helicity distributions of gluons in a broad range of momentum fraction $x$, by measuring the so-called longitudinal spin asymmetries.
 The helicity-dependent parton density encodes to what extent partons with a given momentum fraction $x$ tend to have their spins aligned with the spin direction of a longitudinally polarized nucleon.
 It is essential for the understanding of the internal structure of hadronic matter, but also it directly addresses the question of the origin of the nucleon spin.

-In my postdoctoral project I have joined the effort on the STAR spin program with longitudinally polarized proton-proton collisions at the center-of-mass energy of 200 GeV.
-I concentrate on the inclusive jet analysis, which can further constrain the gluon contribution to the proton spin.
+In my postdoctoral project at Berkeley Lab I have joined the effort on the STAR spin program with longitudinally polarized proton-proton collisions at the center-of-mass energy of 200 GeV.
+The analysis focusing on inclusive jet doubl-spin asymmetries aims for constraining the gluon contribution to the proton spin.

-Check my interview with Brian Malow, a science comedian, taken during the Lindau Nobel Laureate Meeting.
-In the video, I talk about the meeting, the joy of science, and I explain this project to a general audience.
+Check my interview with Brian Malow, a science comedian, taken during the Lindau Nobel Laureate Meeting and my video for “Faces of STEM” initiative for the US Department of Energy.
+In these videos, I talk about my career, the joy of science, and explain this project to a general audience.

 Live from Lindau with particle physicist Maria Zurek of Lawrence Berkeley LabPosted by Lindau Nobel Laureate Meetings on Tuesday, July 2, 2019